-- Does the Bible relegate the visitation of orphans and widows to pastors and elders only? - How can we, in our day, "visit" those who are in need in our congregation?
+- Does the Bible relegate the visitation of orphans and widows to pastors and elders only?
+All Christians are called to serve in this way. - How can we, in our day, "visit" those who are in need in our congregation?
 In our community?